oasis-tcs/csaf/csaf_2.0/prose/csaf-v2-editor-draft.md

 Issuing parties MUST indicate through the value `false` in `list_on_CSAF_aggregators` if they do not want to be listed.
 Issuing parties MUST indicate through the value `false` in `mirror_on_CSAF_aggregators` if they do not want to be mirrored.

 The values are independent.
-The combination of the value `false` in `list_on_CSAF_aggregators` and `true` in `mirror_on_CSAF_aggregators` implies that the issuing parties does not want to be listed without having the CSAF documents mirrored.
+The combination of the value `false` in `list_on_CSAF_aggregators` and `true` in `mirror_on_CSAF_aggregators` implies that the issuing party does not want to be listed without having the CSAF documents mirrored.
 Therefore, a CSAF aggregator can list that issuing party if it mirrors the files.

 ### 7.2.1 Role: CSAF publisher